-With the perfect blend of activity and culture, you can indulge in the surprising splendor of Croatia in winter to have your perfect trip, whether by visiting popular sites in seclusion or embracing the holiday season ambiance.
+With the perfect blend of activity and culture, you can indulge in the country’s surprising winter splendor for a perfect trip, whether by visiting popular sites in seclusion or embracing the holiday ambiance.

-With fantastic views of the clear beaches and fewer tourists, because they don’t know about Croatia’s winter majesty, you can embrace the medieval walls of Dubrovnik or explore the celebrated galleries of Zagreb, wander through the renowned Diocletian’s Palace with mostly locals or simply bask in the cosmopolitan atmosphere of the outdoor cafes, where coffee is on tap and winter pastries abound.
+With fantastic views of the beaches and fewer tourists, because they don’t know about Croatia’s winter majesty, you can embrace the medieval walls of Dubrovnik or explore the celebrated galleries of Zagreb, wander through the renowned Diocletian’s Palace with mostly locals or simply bask in the cosmopolitan atmosphere of the outdoor cafes, where coffee is on tap and winter pastries abound.

-With fewer crowds in winter, you can indulge in the frozen wonderland at your own pace to witness iconic turquoise lakes that have turned to ice and resemble gemstones, waterfalls glinting with baby-blue light, and the expansive surroundings blanketed with snow for an authentic and majestic experience.
+With fewer crowds in winter, you can indulge in the winter wonderland at your own pace to witness iconic turquoise lakes that have turned to ice and resemble gemstones, waterfalls glinting with baby-blue light, and the expansive surroundings blanketed with snow for an authentic and majestic experience.

-With world-famous ski resorts and snow-shoeing excursions, sledding to ice skating, the snowy expanse swells with locals eager to take advantage of the winter months.
+With world-famous ski resorts and snow-shoeing excursions, sledding and ice skating, the snowy expanse swells with locals eager to take advantage of the winter months.
 The slopes are not limited to skiing and invite many different kinds of winter sports enthusiasts, from snowboarders to sledders, tobogganers to skiers.